brevzin/cpp_proposals/2996_reflection/reflection.md

 Moreover, in this case it's actually import than the reflection query `std::meta::is_function` does _not_ return `true` for a function type so that using `is_function` as a filter for `members_of` does the expected thing — only giving you back functions, rather than also types.

+A similar kind of clash could occur with other functions — for instance, we don't have an `is_array(r)` right now that would check if `r` were the reflection of an array (as opposed to an array type), but we could in the future.

 There are a few other examples of name clashes where we want the reflection query to apply to more inputs than simply types.
 For example, the type trait `std::is_final` can only ask if a type is a final class type, but the metafunction `std::meta::is_final` can ask if a member function is a final member function.
 Likewise `std::meta::is_const` can apply to objects or types too, and so forth.

 The question becomes — how can we incorporate the type traits into the consteval metafunction domain while avoiding these name clash issues.
 We know of a few approaches.